 Kids of all ages will love it here.
 You can get up close and personal with so many different kinds of butterflies, they flutter by freely and if you keep still – one might just land on you.

-There is a giant swing which swings you out over the edge of the rainforest.
-There are numerous waterfalls, ponds and bridges to find.
+There is a giant swing that swings you out over the edge of the rainforest.
+There are numerous waterfalls, ponds, and bridges to find.
 It is a lovely place to stop for an hour or two.
-Nice tree top cafe too!
+Nice tree-top cafe too!

 Penang is hot and very humid.
 A great way to escape the heat is to head to the top of Penang Hill.

 Catch the funicular all the way to the top; in just a few minutes you will be at the top to have a gorgeous view of Penang.
 It is much cooler up here.

 If it is a rainy morning, don’t bother as you will be unlikely to see much at all.
 You are best to wait until later in the day when the rain clears.
 There are a few cafes and exhibitions to look at also.
 (If you have little ones, avoid the owl museum – found out the hard way – lots of little breakable things in there!)

 Top Tip: When you are ready to return, line up so you are first in line to board the funicular…then race to get to the front carriage.
 (Speeding down the track with a front-seat view is awesome!)